turtle96/taskell/docs/DeveloperGuide.md

 **Extensions**

 2a.
-The requested folder does not exist
+Data cannot be written to the requested folder (invalid directory or access prohibited)

 > 2a1.
-Taskell shows an error message <br>
+Taskell shows an error message and still saves data in previous old location.<br>

 #### Use case: Clear task